KDE/kdeplasma-addons/runners/events/README.markdown

 * `in 10 days/weeks/months/years [after ...]`
 * `from ... to ...`

-You can specify event categories as third argument like in KOrganizer:
+You can specify event categories as third argument like they are displayed in KOrganizer:

 * `Business`
 * `Education:Exam`